Drinking Water Revolving Loan Fund

 Go to > top

 Keep you options open.
 List the project if you hope to obtain a government grant or below market rate loan, no matter what agency you hope to get it from.
 The best financial package may not be initially apparent.
-In addition, the government grant and loan agencies in Minnesota work cooperatively with one another and jointly coordinate their activities.
+In addition, the government financing agencies in Minnesota work cooperatively with one another and jointly coordinate their activities.
 They all refer to the Project Priority List.
 A system owner might be at a disadvantage if the project is not listed.
 You can find information on other grant and loan programs that are available for public water system infrastructure at MRWA: MN Loan and Grant Funding Options.

 Go to > top